Quasi-quotation

 Quasi-quotation or Quine quotation is a linguistic device in formal languages that facilitates rigorous and terse formulation of general rules about linguistic expressions while properly observing the use–mention distinction.
 It was introduced by the philosopher and logician Willard Van Orman Quine in his book Mathematical Logic, originally published in 1940.
+In that book, they are called corners and quasi-quotation.
 Put simply, quasi-quotation enables one to introduce symbols that stand for a linguistic expression in a given instance and are used as that linguistic expression in a different instance.
+An example of a quasi-quoted expression, in one of the most popular notations for quasi-quotation, is ⌜~φ⌝.